Louis-Navarro/dql-package/README.md

 DQL Agent package
 =================

 This is a package that contains a pre-made DQL agent.
-This is the code used in both my CartPole and Acrobot AIs.
+This is the code used in my CartPole AI.

 ## How to install